Click here for the Baja Experts!

 If you want to sneak down to the beach at the foot of the bay there is a short road that leads to the beach just past the closed Pemex station (hang left).

-Despite the less than perfect road condition heading into town, almost any vehicle can make it to Puertecitos.
+Almost any vehicle can make it to Puertecitos.
 Carlos Fiesta had made this run in an old Audi with no ground clearance, various Fords, and in 2005 in a old beat-to-death Buick with obsolutely no shocks.
 Vehicles with low clearance just need to take it slow.

 Thinking about moving south of the border?
 Visit the web site of BAJA RELOCATION for a head's up for what awaits you.